 In connection with our initial public offering, Targa Investments issued to our executive officers cash-settled performance unit awards linked to the performance of our common units that will vest in August of 2010, with the amounts vesting under such awards dependent on our performance compared to a peer-group consisting of us and 12 other publicly traded partnerships.
 These performance unit awards are made pursuant to a plan adopted by Targa Investments and administered by Targa Resources LLC.
 The cost of such awards will be allocated to us pursuant to Targa's allocation methodology and subject to the terms of the omnibus agreement.
 Targa Investments' Compensation Committee has the ability to modify the peer-group in the event a peer company is no longer determined to be one of our peers.
 The cash settlement value of each performance unit award will be the value of an equivalent common unit at the time of vesting plus associated distributions over the vesting period, which may be higher or lower than our common unit price at the time of the award.
 If our performance equals or exceeds the performance for the median of the group, 100% of the award will vest.
-If we rank tenth in the group, 50% of the award will vest, and for a performance ranking lower than tenth, no amounts will vest.
-Our named executive officers received an initial award of performance units as follows: 15,000 performance units to Mr. Joyce, 10,800 performance units to Mr. Whalen, 10,000 performance units to Mr. Heim and 8,200 performance units to Mr. McParland.
+If we rank tenth in the group, 50% of the award will vest, between tenth and seventh, 50% to 100% will vest, and for a performance ranking lower than tenth, no amounts will vest.
+Our named executive officers received an initial award of performance units as follows: 15,000 performance units to Mr. Joyce, 10,800 performance units to Mr. Perkins, 10,800 performance units to Mr. Whalen, 10,000 performance units to Mr. Heim and 8,200 performance units to Mr. McParland.